 Our mission: Expanding 21st Century Literacy.
 One child.
 One classroom.
 One school at a time.

 We plan to do this by:

 Fundraising to purchase and donate books and educational materials to public Title I schools for either classroom or school libraries.

 Funding author/illustrator visits to Title I schools.
 Introducing students to real authors and illustrators can have a huge impact on their literacy skills, not to mention their lives as it may inspire them to see what they can become.

-Set up a yearly or biennial STEM/STEAM literacy training workshop for teachers, which includes presentations, lectures, and materials from authors and illustrators.
+Eventually establish a biennial STEM/STEAM literacy training workshop for teachers, which includes presentations, lectures, and materials from authors and illustrators.

 … is an award-winning children’s author of over 35 books, mostly about science and history.
 For the past eight years, Jennifer has dedicated herself to promoting literacy through her books and presentations at the American Library Association, National Council of Teachers of English, National Science Teacher Association regional and national conference, the prestigious Highlights Foundation, and the World Science Festival.
 She is also the founder and administrator of STEM Tuesday, a blog focused on providing tools that connect literacy to STEM books in the classroom for teachers.
 She has a B.S. degree in chemistry from the U.S. Naval Academy and an M.S.
 Ed (K-8 science education) from Walden University.
 Jennifer is currently employed as a middle school science instructor with Johns Hopkins University’s Center for Talented Youth.